| The

 through ECA feeders can be attempted.
 ICA feeders cannot be embolized

+usually.
 Type D is

 dural shunt between meningeal branches of ICA and ECA with cavernous